 For a boundary that looks and tastes good, try creating an edible hedge using trees grown for their fruits.
 The informal style of this hedge is more suitable for a country garden, rather than an urban space.
-Here we have the blueberry bushes as hedge, but you can plant hazel, cherry plum (Prunus cerasifera), crab apple, wild pear or damson.
+Here we have the blueberry bushes as a hedge, but you can plant hazel, cherry plum (Prunus cerasifera), crab apple, wild pear, or damson.

 10. Firethorn or Pyracantha

 Want a hedge that will help to keep out unwanted animals or put off burglars?
-Then plant a dense, prickly hedge like Pyracantha.
+Then plant a dense, prickly hedge-like Pyracantha.
 They are excellent on their own or, to make it a little more exciting, try planting several different varieties together

 11. Lilac Bushes

 Lilacs are extremely popular ornamental plants in gardens and parks.
 The beautiful, sweet-smelling flowers are harbingers of spring’s end, although there are some later-blooming varieties available as well.
 Lilacs come in all shades of pink and purple and grow fairly rapidly.